ErichStyger/mcuoneclipse/Examples/MCUXpresso/LPC55S16-EVK/LPC55S16_PositionIndependentCode/so/readme.txt

 readme.txt
 ----------

-Run the .bat file to build the relocatable shared object/library.
+Run the the makefile to build the shared object/library.